oyegunmen/JanFlight/docs/README.md

 If I just wanted to fly drones, off-the-shelf stuff would have been fine.
 But I wanted to build drones, make custom tweaks and test by weirdest ideas cheaply (In terms of time and money); which meant I needed to understand every single detail at hardware and software level.

-The problem is, most mainstream autopilots are way too complex for a beginner to learn anything useful.
+The problem is, most mainstream autopilots are way too complex for a beginner to learn anything useful cheaply.
 I really needed something DIY that felt intuitive and approachable for a beginner.

 ## Why?